 Your travels are taking you to The Last Frontier, one of the most beautiful places on the planet.
 But as luck would have it, you’ve only got 12 hours in Juneau, Alaska.
 Don’t worry!
 As tough as it was to choose our favorites, we’ve put together a list of some of the best things to do if you’re stopping in Juneau for only a day.

 Mount Roberts Tramway

-One of the world’s steepest tramways is just a quick walk from the Westmark Baranof Hotel in downtown Juneau.
+One of the world’s steepest tramways can be found near downtown Juneau.
 Ride the tram 1,800 feet through the temperate rain forest up to the Mountain House for gorgeous views of Juneau, Gastineau Channel, and the surrounding mountains.
 You can hike and visit the nature center on top of Mount Roberts.
 Stop in and see eagles at the Juneau Raptor Center.
 Get a bite of Alaska cuisine at the Timberline Bar & Grill, and then stop at the Raven Eagle Gifts & Gallery to take home a special Tlingit souvenir.

 Mendenhall Glacier and Ice Cave

 This is one of those can’t-miss, bucket list sites.
 Mendenhall Glacier is just 12 miles outside Juneau, the only glacier accessible by road in Southeast Alaska.
 Don’t have a car?
 You can take a shuttle bus or a cab to the half-mile wide glacier and spend some time viewing this monolith.
 Stop at the Forest Service Visitor Center, which has views of the half-mile-wide glacier – one of the largest in the Juneau Icefield.
 Then spend some time on trails exploring the glacier.
 You can visit the gorgeous western ice cave, but that will take up most of your day, and you will need some special preparation and equipment.